samyilin/dotfiles/nvim/README.md

 ## Why LazyVim though?
 You don't use a distribution for Vim

-But Vim and Neovim are different in another way.
+Vim and Neovim are different in another way.
 Vim has been around longer, so tpope's plugins will not be deprecated anytime soon, for example.
 Also, Vim plugins, LSP shenanigans aside, don't need a huge amount of glue code for cohesiveness.
 On the contrary, Neovim packages get deprecated very quickly (relatively speaking, most are here to stay for a while) and I don't have time